publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395kk–1.md

 >         “(B) __Appropriate transition.—__

 >         The Secretary shall take such steps as are necessary to provide for an appropriate transition from agreements under section 1816 and contracts under section 1842 of the Social Security Act ([42 U.S.C.
-1395h][/us/usc/t42/s1395h], 1395u) to contracts under section 1874A \[this section\], as added by subsection (a)(1).
+1395h][/us/usc/t42/s1395h], 1395u) to contracts under section 1874A \[[42 U.S.C.
+1395kk–1][/us/usc/t42/s1395kk–1]\], as added by subsection (a)(1).

 >     “(3) __Authorizing continuation of mip functions under current contracts and agreements and under transition contracts.—__

 >     Notwithstanding the amendments made by this section \[enacting this section and amending sections 1395h and 1395u of this title\], the provisions contained in the exception in section 1893(d)(2) of the Social Security Act ([42 U.S.C.
 1395ddd(d)(2)][/us/usc/t42/s1395ddd/d/2]) shall continue to apply during the period that begins on the date of the enactment of this Act \[Dec.
-8, 2003\] and ends on October 1, 2011, and any reference in such provisions to an agreement or contract shall be deemed to include a contract under section 1874A of such Act \[this section\], as inserted by subsection (a)(1), that continues the activities referred to in such provisions.”
+8, 2003\] and ends on October 1, 2011, and any reference in such provisions to an agreement or contract shall be deemed to include a contract under section 1874A of such Act \[[42 U.S.C.
+1395kk–1][/us/usc/t42/s1395kk–1]\], as inserted by subsection (a)(1), that continues the activities referred to in such provisions.”

  __Construction__